Undergraduate MA English & Creative Writing

 - a Level 4 module: Deciding on Writing, designed to improve both your own writing and your critical response to writing.

-At postgraduate level we offer an MLitt/PGDip in Writing Practice and Study.
+At postgraduate level we offer an MLitt/PGDip in Creative Writing.
 Individual modules can be studied on a stand-alone basis or on a one-year full-time or two-year part-time basis towards your chosen degree.
 The MLitt calendar and programme is triangulated between writing practice, the formal study and critique of literary forms and texts, and industry matters (literary journalism, work placements etc).

 The core modules Creating Writing, Studying Writing and Publishing Writing A are taught in highly productive writing workshops and seminars.
 You then have the option of Publishing Writing B, taking an industry work placement (typically an arts organisation or publisher but not necessarily restricted to these organisations), or Publishing Writing C, further honing your writing skills in small classes.
 The dissertation element allows you to develop and contextualise your own portfolio of creative work.